xavisolesoft/UdacityVR_Greek_Mythology_Museum/README.md

 This step consisted on search some showroom free prebuilt scenes using google to find one that is compatible with the project specification and performance requirements.

-#### Test questions
+#### Test questions for the definitive scene integration

 - There is any object that is oversized, undersized?
   - No.
 - How do you feel with the atmosphere of the game?
 Where do you thing are you placed?
-  - I'm immersed in an Ancient Egypt temple.
+  - I'm immersed in an showroom.
 - There is any object that is not correctly visualized?
   - No.
 - Do you see any zone that is too dark appreciate it?
-  - No.
+  - In general the light is too low for a showroom.
 - Do you see any zone that is too shiny and causes you sickness?
   - No.

 #### Test feedback modifications

-All the tests got green for this iteration, nothing to change.
+The spot lights range and intensity was incremented to give a better showroom experience.

 ### Iteration 3: GUI